 I try to analyze and validate the ideas and use cases we get from various sources.
 Then I bring them back to the team, along with some insights about what’s going on in the web development ecosystem.

 When necessary, I help my colleagues prioritize features and bug fixes, offer advice on the UX, and coordinate tasks with the IntelliJ Platform team.

 How big is the WebStorm team?

-We have a total of 18 people on the WebStorm team.
+We have a total of 19 people on the WebStorm team.
 The team is cross-functional and includes developers, QAs, product and product marketing managers, tech writers, and developer advocates.
-In fact, speaking of developer advocates, we are looking for one right now.

 What do the IntelliJ Platform, IntelliJ IDEA, WebStorm, and other JetBrains IDEs have in common?